xcart/xcart-docs/_pages/kb_en/orders/order_management.md

 * **Change fulfillment status for selected** : New / Processing / Shipped / Delivered / Will not deliver / Returned
 * **Delete selected**

 Also it's possble to export orders into CSV directly on the orders listing page.
+Use the **'Export all: CSV'** button for the purpose

 ![bulk-edit.png]({{site.baseurl}}/attachments/ref_6q6Mj9CC/bulk-edit.png)

 The order listing page allows to track the following order details:
 * **Order number** : Orders are numbered sequentially, starting from the value defined for the _Next order #:_ field in {% link "General settings" ref_qAZlJxZm %}
 * **Date** : Date and time of the order
-* **Customer** : Name and email (by clicking on the customer name you;ll be redirected to the {% link "user profile" ref_gg1fQDgB %}page)
+* **Customer** : Name and email (by clicking on the customer name you;ll be redirected to the {% link "user profile" ref_gg1fQDgB %} page)
 * **Payment status** : Awaiting payment / Partially paid / Paid / Cancelled / Refunded
 * **Fulfillment status** : New / Processing / Shipped / Delivered / Will not deliver / Returned
 * **Amount** : Order total and amount of items ordered.